 I’m an empath.
-That means I feel things and can communicate with the dead.
+That means I feel things (emotions, energy) and can communicate with the dead.
 This is something you’ll likely never see in my books, though, because I’m too close to the subject matter to see it objectively.
 Also why I don’t read too much paranormal.
 But it does help me put myself into my characters shoes.

 I’ve had dogs my whole life.

 Studied psychology in college but never graduated.
 Quit when my oldest was born.
 Wrote my first official book when my youngest was about 6 months old.

 I worked in a bakery my senior year of high school.
 I miss the fresh bread the most.
 Okay, and her honey oat bran muffins. lol